LogicalSpark/docker-tikaserver/README.md

 ## Usage

+First you need to pull down the build from Dockerhub, which can be done by invoking:

+    docker pull logicalspark/docker-tikaserver

-To run the container, execute the following command:
+Then to run the container, execute the following command:

-    docker run -d -p 9998:9998 docker-tikaserver
+    docker run -d -p 9998:9998 logicalspark/docker-tikaserver

 ## Building

-To build the image, simply invoke
+To build the image from scratch, simply invoke:

     docker build -t 'docker-tikaserver' github.com/LogicalSpark/docker-tikaserver

+You can then use the following command (using the name you allocated in the build command as part of -t option):

+    docker run -d -p 9998:9998 docker-tikaserver

 ## More

 For more info on Apache Tika Server, go to the [Apache Tika Server documentation](http://wiki.apache.org/tika/TikaJAXRS).